mnemnion/marmalade/intro.md

 { :name "A config file",
   :format :edn
-  :magic-number 42 }
+  :magic-number 42 } ;this is actually tagged ```clojure
 ```

 * Code in regular unfenced code blocks is not included in the weave.
+Nor are fenced code blocks that aren't reached from the top macro.
+The code above, for example, *will not* be in the finished weave, because it is exemplary.

 * All text ends up in the tangle, which is an HTML file.
 No other tangle format is contemplated.